omnitrogen/foodscan/README.md

 This is just for fun! (as always) :rainbow:

 # TODO :
-- fix pulldown menu
 - add infos
-- create export to text method
+- add images to HTML table (via export method)